 According to the notice issued by the SIPO, Finisar has the right to sue the Beijing Intellectual Property Court for the notice within three months.

-Gigalight is a global optical interconnection design innovator.
-We design, manufacture and supply various kinds of optical interconnect products including optical transceivers, passive optical components, active optical cables, MTP/MPO cabling, and cloud programmers & checkers, etc. These products are designed for three main applications which are Data Center & Cloud Computing, Metro & Broadcast Network, and Wireless & 5G Optical Network.
+Gigalight is a global optical interconnection design innovator that designs, manufactures and supplies optical transceivers, passive components, active optical cables, MTP/MPO cablings, cloud programmers & checkers, and coherent optical modules etc. for three main applications: Data Center & Cloud Computing, Metro & Broadcast Network, and Wireless & 5G Optical Network.
 Gigalight takes the advantages of exclusive design to provide customers with one-stop optical network devices and cost-effective products.